-NEW YORK, Jan.
-29, 2014 /PRNewswire-USNewswire/ -- Research projects from three biopharmaceutical companies in the United States comprise the 2013 second half (2H 2013) of The Michael J. Fox Foundation for Parkinson's Research (MJFF) Partnering Program.
-Among the most promising in the MJFF portfolio, Partnering Program participants' research projects are presented directly to industry groups who may wish to invest in further development of the project.
+NEW YORK, Aug.
+12, 2014 /PRNewswire-USNewswire/ -- Research projects from five groups active in Parkinson's research comprise the 2014 first half (1H 2014) of The Michael J. Fox Foundation for Parkinson's Research (MJFF) Partnering Program.
+Among the most promising in the MJFF portfolio, Partnering Program projects are presented directly to industry groups who may wish to invest in further development.
 By connecting industry leaders with those studies ripe for investment, the Foundation aims to drive forward promising research in Parkinson's disease (PD) through the pipeline of drug development and eventually into patients' hands.

-Non-confidential overviews of the selected MJFF-funded projects are shared with industry contacts and more broadly via MJFF's website twice yearly (previously quarterly).
+Non-confidential overviews of the selected MJFF-funded projects are shared with industry contacts and more broadly via MJFF's website twice yearly.

-To date, the Foundation has funded more than $400 million in research, more than $100 million of which has been directed to nearly 225 unique projects led by industry partners.
+To date, the Foundation has funded more than $450 million in research, more than $102 million of which has been directed to over 230 unique projects led by industry partners.

 About The Michael J. Fox Foundation for Parkinson's Research